oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-Operations/helidon-operations.md

 ## 4. Helidon and operations

-One thing that many developers forget is that once they have finished writing code that it still has to run and be maintained.
+One thing that many developers used to forget is that once they have finished writing code it still has to run and be maintained.
 With the introduction of DevOps a lot of developers suddenly found they were the ones being woken up in the middle of the night to fix problems in their code.
-That changes the perception a bit and not many developers are acutely aware that they will have ongoing involvement in the code well after the time it compiles cleanly and passed the text suite.
+That changes the perception somewhat and now many developers are acutely aware that they will have ongoing involvement in the code well after the time it compiles cleanly and passed the text suite.

 To help maintain and operate systems after they have been released a lot of information is needed, especially in situations where a bug may be on one service, but not show up until the resulting data has passed through several other microservcies.